3 Best Options To Hire an International Employee Seamlessly

 - Want to hire a foreign worker seeking relocation

-- Want to create a more diverse and inclusive in-person team
+- Want to create a more diverse company culture and inclusive in-person team

 EORs set up local entities in countries around the world.
-They can hire anyone, anywhere on your behalf–no need to relocate your employees.
+They can engage anyone, anywhere—no need to relocate your employees.
 EORs also comply with local tax regulations, labor laws, and payroll, so you can focus on finding and growing great talent (not compliance).

-A US company can partner with an EOR to easily hire and pay remote employees in Switzerland or Brazil.
+For example, a US company can partner with an EOR to easily hire and pay remote workers in Switzerland or Brazil.
 Likewise, an employer from Belgium can hire a US worker and provide employee benefits required by the US.

-One of the major benefits of hiring foreign employees using an EOR is that you gain access to many (150+ countries, in Deel’s case) countries.
-If your goal is to go global, an EOR is the safest and fastest option.
+One of the major benefits of hiring foreign employees using an EOR is that you gain access to a wider pool of talent in almost any country.
+If your goal is to go global, an EOR is a safe and fast option.

 Which companies should use an EOR?